Riku Hatano: Career

 Hatano began competing in senior-level tournaments in late 2019 while still in high school.
 He joined the Tonami Transportation badminton team in April 2020 and was selected for the Japanese national B team for the first time in 2021.

 In 2022, Hatano won his first senior international titles at the Slovak Open by defeating Chi Yu-jen in the final.
 He then won the 2022 Réunion Open over his compatriot, Yushi Tanaka.
 He also finished as the runner-up to Tanaka at the North Harbour International.
 He was also a member of the Japanese squad that secured a bronze medal at the 2022 Thomas Cup.

 He made his BWF World Tour debut at the 2023 Thailand Masters.
 In 2024, Hatano was selected as a sparring partner for the Japanese team for the Paris Olympics.
 He later finished as the runner-up in two International Challenge tournaments: the Malaysia International, where he was defeated by Minoru Koga, and the Indonesia International, where he lost to Koo Takahashi.
 On 8 July 2025, he achieved a career-high ranking of world No. 39.

+In August 2026, Hatano won the Singapore International, defeating South Korea's Park Sang-yong in the final.